7malikk/aguadash/README.md

 *Note*: You need to have an admin credentials

 - Navigate to `cypress/e2e/updateOrder.spec.cy.js`
-- On lines 6 and 7 replace `$admin-email'` and `$admin-password` with an admin credentials respectively and save.
+- On lines 6 and 7 replace `$admin-email` and `$admin-password` with an admin credentials respectively and save.
 - Run `npx cypress open` in the project directory

 - Select E2E Testing